 If you replace the strap on the back of the display with a potentiometer (circled), you can both get a more pleasant light level from the display and reduce its current consumption from 30mA to under 10mA by dimming the lighting.
-When the BMS4S shuts down due to low voltage, the lighting turns off completely, but the display still continues to draw around 5mA.
+When the BMS4S shuts down due to low voltage, the lighting turns off completely, but the display continues to draw around 5mA on BMS4S version 4.x.
 You do not need to do anything after you have connected the display.
 It is automatically detected at startup of BMS4S.
 During normal operation, the display will then look something like this: